-- Regulatory excellence;
+- 1. Regulatory excellence

-- 2. Confidence in the profession;
+- 2. Confidence in the profession

-- 3. Sustainability of the profession; and
+- 3. Sustainability of the profession

-- Protection of the engineering terms.
+- 4. Protection of the engineering terms

-4.1.5 What is Engineers Canada doing to promote regulatory excellence in the engineering profession?
+4.1.5.
+What is Engineers Canada doing to promote regulatory excellence in the engineering profession?

-Engineers Canada works to ensure that a current framework, standards, practices and systems, and a means to effectively transfer knowledge to facilitate regulatory excellence, are available to the regulators.
+Engineers Canada works to ensure that a current framework, standards, practices and systems, as well as a means to effectively transfer knowledge to facilitate regulatory excellence, are available to the regulators.
 Engineers Canada undertakes a range of activities to achieve this End: